UNamurCSFaculty/INFOM227_ExampleAnalyser/README.md

 ### Condition update rules

-The Worklist algorithm also requires some rules to update the abstract environments according to the boolean expressions in the $COND(p, p')$ function.
+Moreover, the Worklist algorithm also requires some rules to update the abstract environments according to the boolean expressions in the $COND(p, p')$ function.
 Here are the rules that we will use in our analysis:

 $$
 \begin{align}